chringel21/chringel.dev/content/blog/2022/google-maps-clone-part-2/index.md

 Once the index is loaded, you can send queries to `http://localhost:2322/api`, i.e. [http://localhost:2322/api?q=berlin](http://localhost:2322/api?q=berlin).
 It's output is [GeoJson](https://geojson.org/), so basically ready to be consumed by a web mapping application.

-{% image "./images/photon-query-response.png", "Photon query response" %}
+{% imagenjk "./images/photon-query-response.png", "Photon query response" %}

 ## Wrapping up and next steps